Volunteer Day – Restoring Ridgeview Farm at the Sanctuary

 Lunch is on us!

 Earlier in her career, Nancy ran a vegetarian cafe and bakery in Columbus, OH known as Benevolence.
-Nancy and Marilyn both have fond memories of this establishment.
-Both ladies are pleased to nourish the Ridgeview Farm’s working crew, known as the Meadow Larks, with a healthy and delicious lunch, followed by a delightfully “deadly” dessert from Nancy’s bakery days (no guaranteed health benefits there!).
+Nancy, Marilyn and Brent are pleased to nourish the Ridgeview Farm’s work crew, with a healthy and delicious lunch, followed by a delightfully “deadly” dessert from Nancy’s bakery days (no guaranteed health benefits there!).

 Ridgeview Farm’s Natural History

-Ridgeview Farm’s fields is not only home to the rare Henslow’s Sparrow, Tree Swallow, and bluebird, but its wetland forest shelters Swamp White oaks, Marsh Marigolds, and Skunk Cabbages, as well as other wetland plants as Marsh Fern, Queen of the Prairie, Meadow Phlox, Michigan Lily, and Drooping Trillium.
-The preserve’s fields and forests boasts one of the most beautiful firefly displays in the Arc system, and it is home to an educational Chestnut Orchard with three species of native chestnuts, including the blight-resistant F-3 hybrids.
+Ridgeview Farm’s fields are not only home to the rare Henslow’s Sparrow, Hooded Warbler, Tree Swallow, and Eastern Bluebird, but its wetland forest shelters Swamp White oaks, Marsh Marigolds, and Skunk Cabbages, as well as wetland plants as Marsh Fern, Queen of the Prairie, Meadow Phlox, Michigan Lily, and Drooping Trillium.
+The preserve’s fields and forests boast one of the most beautiful firefly displays in the Arc system.
+The farm is also home to an educational Chestnut Orchard with three species of native chestnuts, including the blight-resistant F-3 hybrids.
 Ridgeview is especially beautiful in mid September when the goldenrod meadows blaze like glowing embers, and again at the end of September/early October when five species of field asters burst into bloom, including large populations of the vibrant New England Aster.

 What to Bring

 Bring a bottle of drinking water, and, if you are coming to remove woody plants and do not have prescription glasses, bring a pair of sunglasses for eye protection.
 We also recommend wearing footwear with a good tread, and a brimmed hat to keep the sun off your face.
 In the fall, our meadows are filled with various “stick-tight” seeds, so be sure not to wear fleece or other fuzzy fabrics.
 The smoother the fabric the better.
 If you have your own clippers, garden gloves with rubber coated protection, and light handsaws, bring them along.
-If you don’t, we can share our tools with you.
+If you don’t have them or what we have is better, we will equip you with all the tools you need.
 Poison ivy will not be a major problem in the fall or early spring since the leaves are not out However, if you are extra sensitive to this allergen, it’s best to stay out of the meadows any time of the year, and we recommend that you choose projects that work primarily in the forest and stay out of the meadows.
-Bugs will not be a problem.
+Bugs will not be a problem, and we haven’t seen ticks this year for some reason!
+So that’s more good news.

 Ridgeview Farm, 6636 State Route 753, Hillsboro Ohio 45133

-Meet in the parking lot of Ridgeview Farm.
 Ridgeview Farm is on the west side of the Highlands Nature Sanctuary, lying 1.8 miles south of HIghway 50, 7 miles from the Appalachian Forest Museum, 10.5 miles west of Bainbridge, and 12.5 miles east of Hillsboro.
 Directions: From Rainsboro, OH on Highway 50, travel one mile west on 50 to a flashing yellow light, and turn south at the light onto SR 753.
 Set your odometer and drive exactly 1.8 miles south on State Route 753.
 Watch on your left for a green road sign marking a gravel lane that says “Beaver Cemetery.”
 Turn left on this lane.
 It will almost immediately split.
 The left lane will take you back to the cemetery, and the right lane will take you to Ridgeview.
 Bear right and you will soon see Ridgeview’s big red barn and two story gray wood sided house.
-Park between the barn and the carriage-style garage.
-If you miss the turn, you will soon see an old brick one room schoolhouse on your right.
-Then turn around and watch again for the Beaver Cemetery road sign- this time on your right.
+If you miss the turn at Beaver Cemetery, you will soon see an old brick one room schoolhouse on your right.
+Then turn around and watch again for the Beaver Cemetery road sign – this time on your right.
 Turn right onto the gravel lane by the sign, and then bear right into Ridgeview Farm.
 QUESTIONS OR LOST?
-Call Nancy’s cell phone at 937-365-0101.
+Call Nancy’s cell phone at 937-365-1489.

 Nancy Stranahan making a restoration planting of swamp milkweed at the Sanctuary’s Taloden Pond.
 The plants were raised from hand-collected seed.